Erudika/paraio.org/src/monolite/partials/011-apps.md

 ---

 Apps allow you to have separate namespaces and data models for different purposes.
-Each app lives in its own separate database and is independent from apps.
+Each app lives in its own separate database table and is independent from apps.

+Each app has a unique identifier, like "my-custom-app".
+When an object is created, Para will attach the app identifier to it automatically.
+Apps also have a set of data types, as set of permissions and validation constraints.
-Apps have a unique `appid` key which is used to identify them.
-They also have a set of data types.
-Data types can be created on-the-fly, for example you can create a type called "article" and it will have its own API URL at `/v1/article`
+Data types can be created on-the-fly, for example you can create a type called "article" and it will have be available as a new API resource at `/v1/article` (and in plural form `/v1/articles`).

+### Creating apps

 Initially Para creates a default root app with an `id` equal to the value of the `para.app_name` configuration parameter.
 If you need to have only one app then you don't need to do anything.
-If you want to have multiple apps then you can simply create them with `appid` equal to the root app's `id`.
+If you want to create multiple apps then you must call `Para.setup()` or make an authenticated request to the API `GET /v1/_setup/{app_name}.
+You are responsible from creating a search index and database table for apps other than the root app (child apps).

 Currently Para organizes objects in **one table per app** and uses a single shared search index unless that app has `sharingIndex` set to `false`.
 If this is the case then a separate search index is created for that app.